montoyamoraga/SiguesAhi/README.md

 "Are you still here?" is is a project by Aarón Montoya-Moraga, started in September 2020.

-This project is a digital instrument to check if institutions still exist, and signal when they don't anymore.
+This project is a digital instrument to check if institutions still exist, and alert when they don't anymore.

-This instrument connects to Wikipedia via internet, and checks if the corresponding article is in present or past tense, to determine if the institution exists or not.
-When the institution ceases to exist, the instrument signals with either beeping, motion, or text.
+This is accomplished by periodically visiting the Wikipedia article, and checking if the wording is in present or past tense.
+When it is determined that the instituion is no more, the instrument signals with beeping, text, or motion. ext.

-Instructions are included in this repository to build and program your own.
+In this repository you can find documentation on how it works and instructions to build your own version.

 ## The artwork